Prince Harry, Meghan Markle are on speaking terms with ‘almost no one'

 Thursday, January 04, 2024

-Prince Harry and Meghan Markle’s relationships have just caused experts to question the existence of their support system.
+Prince Harry and Meghan Markle’s relationship has just caused experts to question the existence of their support system.

-Insights into all of this has been brought to light by royal commentator Michael Cole.
+Insights into all of this have been brought to light by royal commentator Michael Cole.

 He weighed in on things during a candid chat with GB News.

-During the course of that conversation Mr Cole referenced the dangers that exist in the lack of familial bond the Sussexes have.
+During that conversation, Mr Cole referenced the dangers that exist in the lack of familial bond the Sussexes have.

 He began by highlighting how similar both Meghan and Harry are when it comes to their relationships, as well as the apparent lack thereof.